xcomponent/appcontrol-documentation/Documentation/map.md

-# AppControl ARTEFACTS
+# AppControl Application

-Uploaded applications in AppControl are described using an XML file.
+In AppControl, applications (also called maps) are described using an XML file.
-For AppControl, an aplication is a hierarchy set of components.
+For AppControl, an aplication is a hierarchy of components.

 This file contains mainly the following informations: